 - Knee CARs

-RUN STRENGTH.
-In the video above, I engage myself in a combination of burpees, pushups and running.
-The workout will develop your endurance and economy in the running, as well as build overall strength.
+In the video below, I engage myself in a combination of burpees, pushups, and running.
+The workout will develop your endurance and economy in running and build overall strength.

 - Also, to help you maintain stride length and speed late in the run, we have put together 14 strength exercises in a 4-week run strength program.